Tall Ships Races and Regattas

 - Interview local country representatives, the STI Race Director or Chairman, and often celebrities aboard the deck of a Tall Ship.

-Each host port will organise a limited number of press boats to take photographers and film crews out to sea during the Parade of Sail and for the race starts in Varna and Sochi.
+Each host port will organise a limited number of press boats to take photographers and film crews out to sea during the Parade of Sail and for the race starts

 If you are interested in booking a place on a press boat you will need to register your interest either through the host ports media accreditation system or in the media centre during the event.